YYZ - BRU

 • Which airlines offer Wi-Fi service onboard planes from Toronto to Brussels?

-Air Canada, Lufthansa, and SWISS offer inflight Wi-Fi service on the Toronto to Brussels flight route.
+Air Canada, and Lufthansa offer inflight Wi-Fi service on the Toronto to Brussels flight route.

 • Which aircraft models fly most regularly from Toronto to Brussels?